 1. Great Pyramids of Giza

-The Great Pyramids of Giza were constructed between 2584-2561 BCE.
-The only surviving example of the 7 wonders of the world listed here, they are regarded as an amazing instance of Egyptian architecture.
+The Great Pyramids of Giza were constructed between 2584 BCE and 2561 BCE.
+The only surviving example of the 7 wonders of the world listed here, they are regarded as an amazing feat of Egyptian architecture.
 Historians think it took more than a decade to set up this stunning piece of the tomb.
 Almost 2.3 million stone blocks were used to build the tomb.
 The amazing pyramid was made using granite, limestone, and mortar and it was originally 481 feet tall.
 Over the years, a section of limestone casing has eroded and now its height is 454 feet.

 2. Temple of Artemis at Ephesus